The limit of large mass monopoles

+\begin{remark}[Rank one restriction in version~5] Part~\textup{(a')} of the published theorem was stated for an arbitrary compact semisimple structure group.
+The moving centre and scale selection argument below proves it for $G=\SU(2)$ or $G=\SO(3)$.
+In higher rank, the scale of a nonabelian component need not be determined by the norm of the full Higgs field; Remark~\ref{rem:higher-rank-obstruction} gives an explicit example.
+The rank one restriction does not affect the inclusion $Z\subset S$ or the countability conclusion, which hold for every compact structure group equipped with the fixed Ad-invariant inner product chosen above.
+The displayed description in part~\textup{(b')} is, however, written here with the uniform positive threshold appearing in the definition of $S$. \end{remark}

 The proof of these results follows from putting together a number of other results.
 In order to guide the reader on how these are put together, we shall now explain how this paper is organized.
-Section \ref{sec: preliminaries} is a mix of: background definitions such as the notion of AC manifolds or finite mass monopoles, and a few technical results which will be useful later.
-Section \ref{sec: examples} gives several examples of families of monopoles whose masses converges to infinity.
-The results are very illustrative and allow for the realization of all cases in our Theorem \ref{thm: Main_Monopoles}, and give a good intuition for the behavior of large mass monopoles.\\ The proof of Theorems \ref{thm: Main_Monopoles}--\ref{thm: Main_YMH} takes up every section from Section \ref{sec: taubes} to \ref{sec: measures}, and their content is summarized below.
+Section \ref{sec: preliminaries} collects background definitions, such as the notion of AC manifolds and the original finite mass condition used in the published version, together with a few technical results needed later.
+We retain that condition in order to reproduce the original asymptotic argument.
+However, as explained in Remark~\ref{rem:original-finite-mass-hypothesis}, the finite energy results of \cite{fadel2023asymptotics}, combined with a critical Sobolev estimate, make this additional hypothesis unnecessary for all subsequent results and for every compact structure group.
+Section \ref{sec: examples} gives several examples of families of monopoles whose masses converge to infinity.
+The results are very illustrative and allow for the realization of all cases in our Theorem \ref{thm: Main_Monopoles}, providing a good intuition for the behavior of large mass monopoles.